European shares slip as euro zone recovery slows, ECB looms

 “It seems unlikely the ECB would disappoint in terms of action...(But) the real crunch is going to be what the ECB guides for the next meeting and beyond.”

-The market’s pause for breath saw national benchmark indexes in France, Britain, Italy and Spain fall between 0.1 and 0.4 percent, while Germany’s DAX index stayed flat.
+The market’s pause for breath near record highs saw Spain and Italy underperform, with benchmark indexes in Madrid and Milan down between 0.6 and 0.7 percent.

-Euro zone peripheral markets have been rallying on hopes of further measures from the ECB, with Milan’s FTSE MIB index up 14 percent for the year-to-date and Madrid’s IBEX up 9 percent.

 Europe bourses in 2014: link.reuters.com/pap87v